-This report summarizes regional communications and outreach efforts conducted by the Western Pacific Regional Fishery Management Council since its 184th meeting in December 2020.
+This report summarizes regional communications and outreach efforts conducted by the Western Pacific Regional Fishery Management Council since its 184th meeting in December 2020, as well as describes some plans for 2021.

 Publications

 The Council added four historical issues to its Pacific Islands Fishery Monographs series between November 2020 and January 2021.